Course placement for German

 Take the EPT online

-If you score a high pass on the EPT, and you feel your language skills are very strong, and you are interested in starting your language study at U of M in a third-year course instead of a second-year course, you should take the Language Proficiency Exam (LPE).
-Students who pass the LPE prior to completing any German coursework at the University of Minnesota fulfill the CLA Second Language Requirement and may register for a third year course.
+Students who pass the LPE prior to completing any German coursework at the University of Minnesota fulfill the College of Liberal Arts (CLA) Second Language Requirement and may register for a third year course.
 Students who are successful on the LPE normally have perfect or near-perfect scores on the EPT and find the EPT to be easy.

-College in the Schools (CIS) UMTC
+College in the Schools (CIS)

 Students with previous college-level instruction at another college or university should consult their previous transcripts and speak with their adviser to determine which course in the sequence of language courses they completed.
 Find the most recent language course on this chart to determine the appropriate test for placement.

-Most Recent College Course UMTC Test to Take
+Most Recent College CourseTest to Take

-First semester (70 - 75 hours) No test required;
+First semester (70 - 75 hours)No test required;

 Register for GER 1002 or 1022

-Second semester (140 - 150 hours) Attempt EPT
+Second semester (140 - 150 hours)Attempt EPT

-Third semester (210 - 225 hours) Attempt EPT
+Third semester (210 - 225 hours)Attempt EPT

-Fourth semester (280 - 300 hours)* Attempt LPE
+Fourth semester (280 - 300 hours)*Attempt LPE

 A semester of language instruction at the University of Minnesota consists of 70 - 75 class hours.
 If your semester course offered less than 70 hours, adjust your placement procedure to a lower level regardless of the actual number of semesters you completed.

-NOTE: Students are strongly advised against attempting the LPE if they do not have the suggested amount of college-level instruction or its equivalent, or if this instruction is not in the very recent past.
+Note: Students are strongly advised against attempting the LPE if they do not have the suggested amount of college-level instruction or its equivalent, or if this instruction is not in the very recent past.

-Students who pass the EPT will be placed in a second-year course.
+Students who pass the EPT will be placed in a second-year course (GER 1003-1004).

 Students who have studied the language abroad or use it at home